-The Plan process had the following stakeholder and public involvement, and reflects the feedback which has been received:
+As the Plan was done in partnership, both the City and USask were active in communication and engagement activities in both respective organisations.
+The Plan process had the following stakeholder and public involvement and reflects the feedback which has been received:

 - 1. Open House A public open house was held in 2019, to introduce the Plan and garner input regarding connections, land use transition areas, desired amenities, natural features and open space.
-The results of this input was incorporated in the design of the Plan.
-Approximately 200 people attended this open house. - Online engagement portal A webpage was used as a central source for public information to be disseminated about the project, as well to solicit information and feedback from participants.
+Results of this input were incorporated in the design of the Plan.
+Approximately 200 people attended this open house. - 2.
+Online engagement portal A webpage was used as a central source for public information to be disseminated about the project, as well to solicit information and feedback from participants.
 Email newsletters and notifications were also distributed throughout the project to several stakeholders. - 3.
-Technical meetings and review Internal departments and external agencies were involved directly with the development of the Plan and review of the proposed Plan. - Internal Approximately 20 Departments, including Real Estate Section from Saskatoon Land, Saskatoon Fire, Saskatoon Police Service, Saskatoon Light and Power, Corporate Risk, Communications and Public Engagement, Indigenous Initiatives, Sustainability, Community Standards,
+Technical meetings and review Internal departments and external agencies were involved directly with the development of the Plan and review of the proposed Plan. - a.
+Internal Approximately 20 departments including Real Estate Section from Saskatoon Land, Saskatoon Fire, Saskatoon Police Service,

-Parks, Planning and Development, Recreation and Community Development, Building Standards, Saskatoon Transit, , Saskatoon Water, Technical Services, Transportation, Solicitors and Construction and Design.
+Saskatoon Light and Power, Corporate Risk, Communications and Public Engagement, Indigenous Initiatives, Sustainability, Community Standards, Parks, Planning and Development, Recreation and Community Development, Building Standards, Saskatoon Transit, Saskatoon Water, Technical Services, Transportation, Solicitors and Construction and Design.

-- External Approximately 11 agencies including Greater Saskatoon Catholic Schools, Saskatchewan Health Authority, Medavie Health Services, Saskatoon Public Schools, Meewasin, Canada Post, CP Rail, SaskPower, SaskTel, SaskEnergy and Shaw Cable. - c.
-University related agencies Approximately 10 agencies/businesses operating on USask lands, as well as internal colleges and work groups with USask were consulted and informed of the Plan.
-Direction and decisions were guided by the University Board of Governors, and subsequent University committees. - Virtual engagement Engagement moved virtual in 2020 with public health orders.
-An information video outlining the Plan was available for public viewing.
-Information regarding the Plan was also posted online, with opportunities to participate and provide input regarding the Plan.
+- b.
+External Approximately 11 agencies including Greater Saskatoon Catholic Schools, Saskatchewan Health Authority, Medavie Health Services, Saskatoon Public Schools, Meewasin, Canada Post, CP Rail, SaskPower, SaskTel, SaskEnergy and Shaw Cable. - c.
+University-related agencies Approximately 10 agencies/businesses operating on USask lands, as well as internal colleges and work groups with USask were consulted and informed of the Plan.
+Direction and decisions were guided by the University Board of Governors and subsequent University committees. - 4.
+Virtual engagement Engagement moved virtual in 2020/21, with public health orders.
+An information video, produced in partnership between USask and the City, outlining the Plan was available for public viewing on an updated Engage Page.
+This video and related feedback request was shared with stakeholders via enewsletters, as well as through social media advertising.
+All public information indicated how stakeholders and interested citizens could participate and provide input regarding the Plan.